 Git is not a Local Version Control System (LVCS) that saves file changes in a unique format on a local hard disk — without any collaborative support.

-It is also not a Central Version Control System (CVCS) that, although supports collaboration, stores all the versioned files centrally on a single server.
+It is also not a Central Version Control System (CVCS) that stores all its versioned files centrally on a single server.

 What Git Is